 Industrial properties are occupied by heavy manufacturing concerns, warehouses, research and development teams, and product assembly businesses.

 Retail space includes stand-alone buildings, strip malls, and large mall complexes.
 Often retail space can be found in a mixed-use structure, for example, restaurants and a boutique on the ground floor of an apartment building, or, a newsstand and cafe on the ground floor of an office building.

 Apartment buildings, condominium complexes, and townhome communities are considered multifamily CRE if they have more than four separate units.
 Residential leases are usually for a year and are heavily regulated by state law for tenants’ protection.

 Special Purpose Properties

-Commercial concerns such as car washes, schools, airports, sports stadiums, and self-storage facilities require certain attributes that render a property not readily usable for a different type of business.
+Commercial properties such as car washes, schools, airports, sports stadiums, and self-storage facilities require certain attributes that render a property not readily usable for a different type of business.

 Classes of CRE

 For investment purposes, you will want to know how the property you are considering purchasing is classed.
 Class A properties are typically newer construction with high-end finishes and ample amenities, in a desirable location.
 These will earn the highest rent per square foot.
 By way of contrast, Class D properties are very likely neglected or even uninhabitable and located in an undesirable neighborhood.

 While it takes someone with considerable experience in CRE investing to identify a Class D property that can make money, either by rehabilitating it and renting it or if the neighborhood is on the rise, it is possible to buy a Class C property and add value to it to bump it up to Class B expectations, and therefore higher rents.